 In recent years, the USOC appears to have turned up its efforts to protect its intellectual property rights and prevent the unauthorized use of its marks but particularly the commercial use of the word Olympic.
 It has been noted that Oregon's Ferret Olympics (2005), the rock band Olympic Hopefuls (2005), and a comedy club in Chicago called the ImprovOlympic were forced to change their name.
 The city of Seattle no longer has an Oyster Olympics (2007) eating contest, nor are there RobOlympics in San Francisco (a robotics competition), or the Redneck Olympics.
+34 http://summerredneckgames.com/2012-schedule-of-events/ (last visited Nov.
+24, 2013) (offering that the events took place in East Dublin, Georgia, and included Watermelon Seed Spitting, Bobbin' for Pig Feet, Mudpit Belly Flop, and Hubcap Hurl, among other things).

 While the USOC battles potential infringers, the International Olympic Committee (IOC) appears to focus its attention more on ambush marketers who attempt to associate themselves with the biennial event related to the host city of the Olympic Games.
-This might be due to the fact that the IOC could be more concerned with the multi-million dollar investments its sponsors pay for the rights to associate themselves with the Games.
+This might be due to the fact that the IOC could be more concerned with the multimillion dollar investments its sponsors pay for the rights to associate themselves with the Games.